My name is Ingemar Bengtsson, and I have

 and anti-de Sitter space" by Valentina Di Carlo.
 Recent Bachelor's

 Theses are "Svart hål i en låda" by Daniel Palm,

 "The angular momentum of Kerr black holes" by Joakim Bolin,

 "Mutually unbiased bases for continuous variables" by

 and "Entropiska krafter, speciellt hos gummi" by Helena Engström.
 See

 here for the relativistic ones and here for the quantum ones.
 My

 My Erdös number is 3.
 My Einstein number is 4.
 And one more thing.
-A quote from James Lovelock, which I had occasion to think about, some time ago actually:
+A quote from James Lovelock, which I have had occasion to think about, quite some time ago actually: